Data & Text mode Digital Radio Communication

 The traditional method that has been in vogue since the very beginning of amateur radio digital mode communication is for the transmitting station to make a short CW transmission announcing the mode prior to commencing the digital transmission.
 The receiving operator uses the CW preamble to identify the incoming digital mode signal.
 Thereafter, the receiving station would switch to the mode specified in the CW preamble and continue to conduct the digital QSO.
 This is quite a straightforward and foolproof method.
 It requires no additional complexity in the decoding hardware or in the software.

-In the modern days, however, matters have been further simplified through various forms of automation and other means of mode identification.
+In modern days, however, matters have been further simplified through various forms of automation and other means of mode identification.
 Two of the most frequently used methods are the Reed-Solomon Identifier (RSID) and the Video ID on waterfall.
 The first one is an automatic software-based identification protocol whereas the second one is a manual ID method which makes life easy for a large breed of contemporary radio amateurs who are regrettably unable to copy CW.

 Reed-solomon Identifier (RSID) is transmitted as a preamble to a digital mode data transmission.
 For RSID based mode detection and control to work, both the TX and the RX stations must have RSID encoding and decoding capabilities.
 Given a compatible digital mode software that supports RSID, it results in a fair amount of automation.
 RSID sending and decoding are background automatic process that is carried out without operator intervention.

-Once an RSID preamble is detected and decoded at the receiver end, it not only allows the receiving side software to automatically switch over to the appropriate mode but it also helps in homing on the exact transmission frequency of the sub-carrier to an accuracy of up to 2.7Hz.
+Once an RSID preamble is detected and decoded at the receiver end, it not only allows the receiving side software to automatically switch over to the appropriate mode but also helps in homing on the exact transmission frequency of the sub-carrier to an accuracy of up to 2.7Hz.
 The RSID protocol features an inbuilt FEC error correction and is fairly robust with the ability to automatically correct several errors during transmission.
 Although it is possible, the occurrence of false RSID mode reporting is pretty rare.

 Most of the modern text mode digital radio software available to radio amateurs currently supports RSID.
 This includes FLdigi, DM-780, MultiPSK, etc. The RSID format is supported to identify almost all modern Digi-modes that are in common and regular use.
 However, despite the fact that a valid RSID may be associated with a mode, it is not always possible to practically use it in the case of some digital modes under certain conditions.